clelandlab/quick/docs/API References/experiment.md

 e = quick.experiment.Random(**kwargs)
 ```

 Generate a sequence of random bit by a qubit!
+No variable sweeping.

 ### - Random.run